edulinq/lms-toolkit/README.md

  - Text (`--format text`) -- A human-readable format (usually the default).
  - Table (`--format table`) -- A tab-separated table.
  - JSON (`--format json`) -- A [JSON](https://en.wikipedia.org/wiki/JSON) object/list.

+### Retrieval Operations

+When retrieving data from the LMS, this project tends to use three different types of operations:
+ - **list** -- List out all the available entries, e.g., list all the users in a course.
+ - **fetch** -- Fetch one specific entry by identifier (not by query), e.g., fetch a specific user by id.
+ - **get** -- Get a collection of entries by query, e.g., get several users by their email.

+Fetch operations have the potential to be the fastest, but are also the hardest to use (since you will need to know the LMS identifier for an object).
+Fetch operations may not be exposed in the CLI.

 ## CLI Tools